dougeby/IntuneDocs/intune/tutorial-use-autopilot-enroll-devices.md

 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Deployment Profiles** > **Create Profile**.
 2. For **Name**, enter *Autopilot Profile*.
 For **Description**, enter *Test profile for Autopilot devices*.
 3. Set **Convert all targeted devices to Autopilot** to **Yes**.
-This makes sure that all devices in the list get registered register with the Autopilot deployment service.
+This setting makes sure that all devices in the list get registered with the Autopilot deployment service.
 Allow 48 hours for the registration to be processed.
 4. For **Deployment mode**, choose **User-driven**.
 Devices with this profile are associated with the user enrolling the device.
 User credentials are required to enroll the device.
 5. In the **Join to Azure AD as** box, choose **Azure AD joined**.
 6. Choose **Out-of-box experience (OOBE)**, configure the following options and leave others set to the default, and then choose **Save**: